codingsoo/codingsoo.github.io1/pages/software_architecture/introduction_sa.md

 It is composed of four views (4) and the use case (1) affects participation in all four views.

 - Logical
-=> Focus: Functional requirements of the system.
+    + Focus: Functional requirements of the system.
 It describes the requirements expressed in Use Case View to the structure and behavior of the system.
-=> Contents: Class diagrams, Sequence diagrams, Layer diagrams.
+    + Contents: Class diagrams, Sequence diagrams, Layer diagrams.
 - Implementation
-=> Focus: Static organization of the software in its development environment.
+    + Focus: Static organization of the software in its development environment.
 It is used by software developers to present UML model elements (Class and Interface) designed in Logical View and Process View as physical software modules.
-=> Contents: Component diagram, Package diagrams.
+    + Contents: Component diagram, Package diagrams.
 - Process
-=> Focus: Runtime behavior of the system, such as the system processes and communication, concurrency, performance and scalability (Focusing on the behavior by Thread and Process).
+    + Focus: Runtime behavior of the system, such as the system processes and communication, concurrency, performance and scalability (Focusing on the behavior by Thread and Process).
-=> Contents: Activity diagrams.
+    + Contents: Activity diagrams.
 - Deployment
-=> Focus: System Engineer’s perspective, looking at the system topology, deployment and communication.
+    + Focus: System Engineer’s perspective, looking at the system topology, deployment and communication.
 It indicates the hardware to place the UML model elements (Component, Interface) defined in View.
-=> Contents: Deployment diagrams.
+    + Contents: Deployment diagrams.
 - Scenarios
-=> Focus: Use cases for illustrating and validating the architecture.
+    + Focus: Use cases for illustrating and validating the architecture.
-=>Contents: Use case diagrams.
+    + Contents: Use case diagrams.

 ## Software development process and modeling